 At SCS, we seek to appoint the best teachers available worldwide.
-Our teachers are UK trained and have extensive experience teaching the A-level and BTEC curricula.
+Our UK-trained teachers have extensive experience teaching the A-level and BTEC curricula.
 Our teaching staff are highly skilled teaching practitioners with a proven track record in the classroom.
-We pride ourselves on our caring and friendly staff that know how to engage and motivate students.
+We pride ourselves on our caring and friendly staff, who know how to engage and motivate students.
 We offer innovative teaching and learning strategies, which take place in small, intimate classrooms.
 This means our students receive personalised learning, allowing them to be challenged appropriately and their progress to be monitored accurately, thereby enabling us to maximise their academic potential.